Best Tech Companies in LA: Major Corporations & Startups

 Founded in 2002 by Tesla CEO Elon Musk, Space X is one of the biggest private aerospace manufacturers in the United States.
 Headquartered in Hawthorne, California ( a mere 20 minutes from Los Angeles), the company has grown to over 7,000 employees as of 2019.
-The company is highly profitable, with an estimated $4.2 billion in contracts from NASA alone.
+Specializing in manufacturing and designing machinery needed for space transportation, the company is highly profitable, with an estimated $4.2 billion in contracts from NASA alone.

 1. Prodege LLC